XanaduAI/quantum-neural-networks/fraud_detection/README.md

 ```bash
 python3 fraud_detection.py
 ```
+**Warning: this script can take a long time to run.
+On a typical PC, it may take hours to arrive at a well-trained model.**
 The model is periodically saved during training, and progress can be monitored by launching TensorBoard in the terminal:
 ```bash
 tensorboard --logdir=outputs/tensorboard/simulation_label